-Total contributions amounted to DKK 10.7 bn in 2020, which is slightly higher compared to 2019.
-Contributions are divided into a guarantee contribution and a bonus contribution.
+divided into a guarantee contribution and a bonus contribution.
 The guarantee contribution, amounting to 80 per cent, is used for the purchase of pension.
 The bonus contribution amounts to 20 per cent.
 The bonus contribution is transferred to the bonus potential which enables an increase in the life-long guarantees as well as coverage of longer life extectancies.

-In 2020, administrative expenses for ATP were DKK 210 bn, which is at the same level as the previous year.
-Administrative costs amounted to 0.02 per cent compared to ATP's total asset value and this is low in international comparison.
+In 2021, administrative expenses for ATP were DKKm 213 , which is slightly higher than the previous year.
+Administrative costs amounted to 0.02 per cent compared to ATP's total asset value and this is very low in international comparison.
 In connection with the interim report for H1, ATP performed the annual update of its life expectancy.
-The update led to a reduction of the value of the guaranteed benefits of DKK 1.1 bn.
-Since 2010, ATP has added provisions to longer life expectancies for a total value of DKK 53 bn as life expectancies for a 65-year-old has increased by more than three years since 2009.
+The update led to a reduction of the value of the guaranteed benefits of DKK 4.8 bn.
+Since 2010, ATP has added provisions to longer life expectancies for a total value of DKK 48 bn as life expectancies for a 65-year-old has increased by more than three years since in the same period.

-At year-end 2020, the value of the guaranteed benefits was DKK 813,6 bn, and the bonus potential was DKK 146.2 bn, giving a bonus rate of 18.0 per cent.
-This is an increase of 1.4 percentage points relative to year-end 2019, when the bonus rate was 16.6 per cent.
+At year-end 2021, the value of the guaranteed benefits was DKK 787.8 bn, and the bonus potential was DKK 159.5 bn, giving a bonus rate of 20.3 per cent.
+This is an increase of 20.3 percentage points relative to year-end 2020, when the bonus rate was 18.0 per cent.